-The Project Designer/Architect will oversee and execute urban design and planning projects including project publication-ready drawings, models, and reports working in such programs as InDesign, Lumion, Photoshop, Illustrator, 3D Studio Max, and AutoCAD.
+Job Description: The Project Designer/Architect will oversee and execute urban design and planning projects including project publication-ready drawings, models, and reports working in such programs as InDesign, Lumion, Photoshop, Illustrator, 3D Studio Max and Rhino.
 Must be able to combine design with research.
-The position may involve conducting interdisciplinary planning work with experts in allied fields.
+Design studio teaching opportunities are available to qualified candidates.

 Minimum Qualifications: • Bachelor’s degree in architecture or equivalent from an accredited institution of higher education • Strong design/planning and representational skills as evidenced in portfolio • Accomplishment in 3-D imaging software programs